-NEW YORK - A group of pilots with American Airlines and the now-defunct Trans World Airlines (TWA) on Aug.
-29 filed a brief in the U.S. Bankruptcy Court for the Southern District of New York objecting to American's motion seeking authority to rejects its collective bargaining agreements (CBAs) with the pilots (In Re: AMR Corporation, No. 11-15463, Chapter 11, S.D.
+NEW YORK - The U.S. trustee in the Chapter 11 bankruptcy proceeding of Dewey & LeBoeuf on Sept.
+27 filed a brief in the U.S. Bankruptcy Court for the Southern District of New York objecting to the law firm's motion seeking approval to pay a bonus to its finance director (In Re: Dewey & LeBoeuf, No. 12-12321, Chapter 11, S.D.
 N.Y.
 Bkcy.).
 Subscribers may view the brief available within the full article.

 Follow this link to view a complimentary copy of the complete Mealey's article.